csrhddlam/csrhddlam.github.io/index.md

 My research interest is computer vision with focuses on long-range modeling and scene segmentation.

-I am on the job market now.
+I am actively looking for a full-time job.
 Please drop me an [email](mailto:huiyu@jhu.edu) if you are interested.

 ## News